boundless-xyz/boundless/contracts/scripts/README.md

    > [!TIP]
    > The `r0vm` binary can be used to double-check that the imageID corresponds to a given elf. e.g., `r0vm --id --elf [elf_path]`

-2. Dry run deployment of the proof market and proxy:
+2. Dry run deployment of the market implementation and proxy:

    ```zsh
    PROOF_MARKET_OWNER=${ADMIN_PUBLIC_KEY:?} \